 Note: Find out what you can get if you are ill, suffering with a disability, or already retired from the workplace.

 BENEFITS OVERVIEW: The A to Z list of benefits and allowances covers all categories of social welfare.
 Check out your rights to financial benefits and allowances in the United Kingdom.

 APPEAL TO THE TRIBUNAL: Find out how to make an appeal to the Social Security and Child Support Tribunal.
 Check what happens at appeal hearings and what you can do if you lose an appeal.

 MANDATORY RECONSIDERATION: There is a set process to challenge a benefit decision.
 Find out how to ask for a mandatory reconsideration, deadlines, and what evidence you need.

-BENEFIT CAP: The benefit cap limits the total amount of benefit most people can get from the age of 16 to 64.
+BENEFIT CAP: It limits the total amount of benefit that most people can get from the age of 16 to 64.
 Check a list of benefit cap amounts and which benefits get affected.

 BENEFIT CALCULATOR: You can independently use the benefits calculator to calculate your entitlement rights.
 Benefit calculators are anonymous, free to use online, and have now replaced the Benefits Adviser service.

 BEREAVEMENT SUPPORT: The Bereavement Support Payment is a new death benefit.
 It gets paid out to the most needy of bereaved citizens.